-Members are regularly instructed by the Information Commissioner, government departments, NGOs and commercial organisations in relation to information law and frequently appear in the Information Tribunal, the Upper Tribunal, the High Court, Court of Appeal and the European Courts on all aspects of information law, and privacy and data protection litigation.
-Our breadth of experience in this area is considerable and ranges from acting for individuals and NGOs seeking to obtain information from bodies such as the Electoral Commission and Interpol to commercial companies seeking to obtain information from the Competition and Markets Authority and the Financial Services Authority, as well as acting for public bodies and the regulator, the Information Commissioner.
+Our members are regularly instructed by the Information Commissioner, government departments, commercial organisations, NGOs and private individuals, and frequently appear in the Information Tribunal, the Upper Tribunal, the High Court, Court of Appeal and the European Courts on all aspects of information law, and privacy and data protection litigation.

 Our members’ expertise encompasses: